Art's Photography - Event Photography and Photo Booths Contact Classes

 Outdoor Photography

 With changing seasons there are always opportunities to photograph seasonal events, weather, vacations, and perhaps sporting events.
 When we have outdoor photography classes we will meet at one of the parks, Botanica, or maybe the zoo and walk around as a group.
 You will be able to try various photos and get feedback and suggestions.
-Moving water example

 Moving Water